dunkar/ArchLinux-Installation/README.md

 modified the script to allow execution locally (from a usb stick) or remotly via an SSH session.

+WARNING: This script will wipe the target drive (sda by default) on the target system.
+You will not be prompted before this occurs.

 #### Assumptions, personal choices, and oddities:
  - The install script was originally designed to run remotely because scripted installations are often not using a comfortable or ergonomic seating